laiyutong/AWS/SAA-C03/README.md

 What must a solutions architect do to ensure that the script will successfully execute?<br>

 <h3>Answer 4.</h3>
-Enable cross-origin resource sharing (CORS) on the S3 bucket.
+Enable cross-origin resource sharing <code>(CORS)</code> on the S3 bucket.
+<b>FYI：</b><br>
+Cross-origin resource sharing (CORS) defines a way for client web applications that are loaded in one domain to interact with resources in a different domain.

 <h3>Question 5.</h3>
 A company’s security team requires that all data stored in the cloud be encrypted at rest at all times